larryc1200/dkube-examples/image_cloudevents/README.md

 This example trains a model to identify pneumonia from chest x-rays.
 The model is then deployed and used as the basis for monitoring with synthetic live data to demonstrate the DKube monitoring capability.

-This workflow uses a Kubeflow Pipeline to set up the resources and created the monitor.
+This workflow uses JupyterLab notebook scripts to set up the resources & create the model monitor, and a Kubeflow pipeline to train & deploy the model.
 A separate readme file is available in this folder to create the monitor through the UI, in the same folder called [README-ui.md](README-ui.md)

 - This example only supports predict dataset sources as **CloudEvents**.
 - This example  supports model deployment with a full DKube cluster (`serving cluster`) and model monitoring on either the same cluster or a seperate minimal DKube cluster (`monitoring cluster`).